 - Stock in trade

-- Patterns, models, moulds and designs if shown on Insurance Certificate
+- Patterns, models, moulds and designs stated on the Policy Schedule

-- Fixtures and fittings you are liable for, if you are a tenant
+- Your fixtures and fittings if you are a tenant

 - Advertising and display equipment